Ceramic Dictionary

 In locations where the earth was suitable for making clay, many ceramic firms became established.
 In the past each firm went through the whole process, from taking the clay out of the ground to decorating and firing the finished pieces.
 The workers were always employed in the same section so that they became specialists and quick in their work.
 The clay, after being dug out of the ground, was mixed with water and screened to clean, removing all insoluble material.
 The water was then filtered off, the clay left until it reached a semi-dry state, then cut into large separated blocks and left in caves, sometimes for up to two years, as ageing helps to improve the plasticity.

 The firing process demanded men to work non-stop, filling the kiln with wood, checking that the temperature was continuously increasing at the same degree throughout the kiln.
 When the kiln reached the correct temperature it was left to cool, opened, and each piece was taken out, checked for deformed shapes, uneven surfaces which had to be filed down and sounded for breakages.
-Damaged pieces that could not be used commercially were broken up and put into walls, while being built to strength them.
+Damaged pieces that could not be used commercially were broken up and put into walls that were being built to strength them.
 Some can be seen in the walls of the Cathedral of Barcelona.

 It became a popular product and started being made in other towns, such as Talavera and Barcelona.
 The trade was in the hands of the local merchants, but Moorish craftsmen, who had moved from Andalusia to live and work in the peaceful and prosperous Christian kingdoms increased their work, as it was not only for the wealthy families, but also for merchants, townspeople, religious communities, and was exported to the Mediterranean and the Low Countries.
 With this expansion, the Moorish traditions in decoration were gradually changing and being replaced with Christian motives.